Installation

 Option A: Create a New Project (Recommended)

-Once complete, start the dev server:
+Once the CLI completes, change into the project and start the dev server:

 cd my-app